 The investment advice to follow here is not to be overly trusting.
 Ask more questions than you think are necessary, because you can’t be too careful when your reputation is on the line.

-Opting Not to Buy Amazon Stock
+Opting Not To Buy Amazon Stock Sooner

 In a February 2017 interview with “Squawk Box,” Buffett was asked why he’d never bought stock in Amazon.
 He admitted he didn’t have a good answer.

 “Obviously, I should have bought it long ago, because I admired it long ago,” he said.
 “But I didn’t understand the power of the model as I went along.
 And the price always seemed to more than reflect the power of the model at that time.
 So, it’s one I missed big time.”
-Buffett has not invested in Amazon to this day, but he did start investing in Apple in 2016.

 Warren Buffett’s investments never include businesses he doesn’t understand, which is both good and bad.
 Backing companies blindly is not a smart move, but shying away from them isn’t wise, either.
 Partnering with someone whose strengths differ from yours can help you avoid missing out on great opportunities.